waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Financials
 * Current Money: ¥8112 (as of Turn 10498)

-# Future Agent Ideas (Additions)
-- Pathfinding Agent for Complex Maps: Takes map_xml, player_pos, target_coords (unseen tile/warp), and game_state_sprites.
-Outputs button sequence, considering Pikachu.

 # Agent Development & Usage (Updates)
 *   Consider enhancing `exploration_prioritizer_agent` and `objective_validator_agent` to provide high-level pathing hints (e.g., 'approach from west', 'requires upper platform access') if a clear route is discernible, possibly using their `run_code` capability for deeper analysis.

-# Lessons Learned from Critiques & Gameplay (Additions)
-- Pathing Near Warps: When pathing near sensitive warps, ensure the movement plan explicitly moves *past* the warp tile if not intending to use it, or detours significantly.
-Avoid landing on a warp tile if the next intended move is in the warp's activation direction.
-(Previous note about Turn 10498 and Melanie's House warp was incorrect; no such warp occurred then.
-Accidental warps have mostly been into Cerulean Gym from (31,20).)

-# Agent Development & Usage (Updates)
 *   `cerulean_pathfinder_agent` (Turn 10508): First use provided a flawed path, attempting to move into the Gym Sign obstacle at (28,22) in Cerulean City.
 Needs review/debugging if future paths also fail to consider basic obstacles.
+The agent's system prompt has been updated to explicitly state that `navigable="false"` tiles are impassable.

 # Cerulean City Navigation Notes (Additions)
 - Officer Jenny (CERULEANCITY_GUARD2) at (28,13) blocks westward movement along Y=13.
 Pathing must go around (e.g., via Y=14 walkway).